 We are committed to driving up productivity across Hertfordshire by creating a skilled and motivated workforce which can adapt to meet current and future business needs.
 Our core objectives are to:

-- Implement the Hertfordshire Skills Strategy to 2020.
-This sets out a detailed action plan which takes into account the views and needs of schools, colleges, businesses and other organisations to help increase and develop our existing and future workforce’s capacity.
+- Implement the Hertfordshire Skills and Employment Strategy.
+This sets out a detailed action plan which takes into account the views and needs of schools, colleges, businesses and other organisations to help increase and develop the capacity of our existing and future workforce.

-- Work towards the targets set out in our Apprenticeship Strategy 2017 to 2020 and corresponding Apprenticeship Action Plan (revised June 2016).
+- Work towards the targets set out in our Apprenticeship Strategy, and corresponding Apprenticeship Action Plan.

-- Co-ordinate the county’s approach to STEM-related (science, technology, engineering and mathematics) activities to best meet the needs of our key sector growth areas.
+- Co-ordinate STEM-focused activities across the county (science, technology, engineering and mathematics) to help meet the needs of employers within Hertfordshire’s key growth sectors.

 We work in partnership with YC Hertfordshire to deliver the national Careers & Enterprise Company programme within the county, which works to bridge the gap between education and employment.

 - Our Enterprise Adviser Network, made up of local business leaders, work closely with schools to enhance careers education and prepare young people for the future.

 - Our Hertfordshire Careers Hub enables greater collaboration between clusters of schools, by linking Careers Leaders, Enterprise Advisers and our Cornerstone Employer Group (a network of local businesses).

 HOP is a one-stop shop for career explorers of all ages to search for live job, apprenticeship and training opportunities.
 HOP also offers a rich bank of Hertfordshire-specific careers resources for use in schools, including:

 - Labour market infographics setting out key statistics on living and working in Hertfordshire and the ten districts.